YunoHost-Apps/roundcube_ynh/README.md

    $ COMPOSER_HOME=./.composer php composer.phar require "kitist/html5_notifier"
    ```

-4. Enable it in the local configuration file `conf/local.inc.php` using you're
+4. Enable it in the local configuration file `conf/local.inc.php` using your
    favorite text editor by adding:
    ```
    <?php